 This sort of service level delivery doesn’t happen by accident, so well done Christchurch City Council Libraries for understanding needs, having the right team, and the attention to detail that has made for a very good experience for me today.

-In my work with community facilities asset management colleagues around New Zealand, I am noting the broader trend in Library AMPs and planning around libraries functioning more and more as community meeting and study spaces.
+In my work with community facilities asset management colleagues around New Zealand, I am noting the broader trend in Library AMPs and planning around libraries functioning more and more as a community meeting and study spaces.

 PHOTO CREDIT: Images used were screenshots of Google Street View